About arc42

 Usage

-QS-12 (Anti-abuse / rate limiting)
+QS-12 (Abuse / rate limiting)

 Usage

-The system limits and logs the abuse.
+The system limits and logs the requests.

 QS-13 (Documented external API)